-Growing hemp in NZ has many benefits and in this article we’ll be covering the many hemp uses and how we can utilize this crop to improve the lives of New Zealand families and our economy as a whole.
+In this article we’ll be covering the many hemp uses and how we can utilize this crop to improve the lives of New Zealand families and our economy as a whole.

 Hemp can also assist in reducing the need for deforestation to protect our native flora and fauna which is so integral to New Zealand’s travel and tourism industry, not to mention the health of our population, as we’re a nation of great outdoor adventurers living in a country with very little in the way of creatures in the wild that can cause harm.

-Many people have discovered the amazing healing power of hemp for many conditions and ailments.
+Many people have discovered the amazing healing power of hemp for many ailments.
 Hemp products are capable of relieving mood imbalances, sleep disturbances, inflammation, pain, cognitive issues, and lowered immune functions, to name a few.

 Just when it seems there isn’t much more that hemp can do, it turns out hemp can help heal the environment.
 As we face the major issues of global warming and pollution today, we must focus on protecting our planet.

-Hemp is a hardy crop that is capable of growing in harsher conditions in comparison to crops like wheat or corn.
+Industrial hemp is a hardy crop that is capable of growing in harsher conditions in comparison to crops like wheat or corn.
 It can be planted in the same soil for several years while still producing a substantial yield.
 Other crops must be rotated on a yearly basis.

 Hemp is being used in a process called “bioremediation.”
 Bioremediation is a practice that uses living plants to clean water and soil in contaminated areas.
 The hemp plant draws toxins, oil, metals, radioactive material, chemicals, and pesticides.